zeuslawyer/chainlink-dynamic-nft-alchemy/README.md

 To run tests, from the project root, please run `yarn hardhat test`.

 [Updated 15 June 2022]
-Extended the tests to include `MockPriceFeed`. **Note** that the pragma and imported mock was updated to v0.7 to overcome the error that "interfaces cannot inherit interfaces" that was thrown on v0.6.
+In the `price-feeds` branch, extended the tests to include `MockPriceFeed`. **Note** that the pragma and imported mock was updated to v0.7 to overcome the error that "interfaces cannot inherit interfaces" that was thrown on v0.6.
+Also added tests for keepers logic that uses the price feeds to dynamically update NFT data.